MicrosoftDocs/architecture-center/docs/patterns/cross-tenant-communication-using-multitenanted-applications.md

 ## How does the provider message the customer?

 Ideally, the provider is able to assign a managed identity to the Azure compute resource that's responsible for sending messages to a customer's queue.
 The customer's tenant is configured to trust managed identities from the provider's tenant.
-However, a true federation, which would essentially allow the "sharing" of identities from one tenant to another, between two Microsoft Entra tenants isn't currently possible.
+However, a true federation between two Microsoft Entra tenants, which would essentially allow the "sharing" of identities from one tenant to another, isn't currently possible.
 So, the provider needs to authenticate by using an identity that the customer recognizes.
 The provider needs to authenticate to the customer's Microsoft Entra tenant as a service principal that the customer knows about.

 We recommend that the provider registers a multitenant application in its own tenant and then has each customer provision an associated service principal into their tenant.
 The provider can then authenticate to the customer's tenant and the customer-hosted APIs by using this service principal.
 The provider never needs to share a client secret in this approach.
 Credential management is the sole responsibility of the provider.

 ## How does the customer message the provider?

 We recommend that the customer creates or hosts a queue from which the provider can read.
 The customer writes a message into the queue.
 The provider repeatedly polls each customer queue for messages by using a service principal object.
-The downside of this approach is that it introduces polling latency when receiving a message.
+The downside of this approach is that it introduces polling latency when the provider receives a message.
 Code also needs to run more often in the provider because it must wake up and perform polling logic instead of waiting for an event to trigger it.
 However, credential management remains the sole responsibility of the provider, which bolsters security.

-### Alternative solution
+### An alternative solution

 Another possible solution is to have the provider create or host a queue for each of its customers.
 Each customer creates their own multitenant application and requests that the provider provision it in its tenant as a service principal object.
 The customer then uses this service principal object to send messages to a customer-specific queue on the provider side.
 Credential management remains the sole responsibility of the customer.
 One downside to this approach is that the provider must provision service principals that are associated with customer applications into its tenant.
 This process is manual, and providers likely don't want manual steps to be part of the flow for onboarding a new customer.